 While age, race, ethnicity, gender and other factors can generally affect your risk for heart disease, finding out what conditions tend to run in your family can help you get a better sense of your specific risk.

 When you do this, you can come away knowing what to look for, and you can be more proactive about taking charge of your own health.
 That could mean talking to your doctor about prevention and special screenings, including blood tests for potential heart problems.
-Or it could mean taking a unique approach to managing heart disease symptoms, like using different medications or making lifestyle tweaks earlier than others.
+Or it could mean taking a unique approach to managing heart disease symptoms, like using different medications or making lifestyle changes earlier than others.

 Either way, the benefits of knowing your family’s medical history are clear.
 But what’s the easiest way to start looking into that history?

-Your immediate family – your siblings, parents and grandparents – has the greatest impact on your personal health.
+Your immediate family (your siblings, parents and grandparents) has the greatest impact on your personal health.
 So these are the family members you should start with.

 If you feel comfortable, ask them about what kind of health issues they’ve experienced that you don’t know about.
 If they’re willing to share, make a note of the information, including their symptoms and when they were diagnosed.
 You can also ask for more details about the conditions you were already aware of.
 With this information, you may be able to start seeing patterns.

 If you can, it’s also useful to check in with your extended family, including aunts, uncles, nieces, nephews, and that long-lost cousin you hit it off with at the family reunion last summer.
+Make sure to check with both your mother’s and father’s sides of the family.

 Public records can also be helpful for looking back generations.
 When you have a wider picture, you might find out more about issues that tend to appear on one side of your family, skip generations or only affect certain genders or ethnicities.

-Am I at higher risk for genetic heart disease?
+Are you at higher risk for genetic heart disease?

 In general, if one of your close male family members was diagnosed with heart disease or had a heart condition before age 55 – or one of your close female family members before age 65 – you may be at higher risk.
 Developing heart disease, including coronary artery disease, before these ages is considered early.